meshery/meshery/docs/pages/concepts/architectural/connection-state-management.md

 The connection is administratively processed to be offline for maintenance tasks.
 This is different from being [Disconnected](#6-disconnected)/[Ignored](#4-ignored).

 ### 6. Disconnected:
 The connection was previously [discovered](#1-discovered)/[registered](#2-registered)/[connected](#3-connected) but is not available currently.
-This could happen due to connectivity issue/AuthN-AuthZ/connection was deleted outside meshery or any other issue.
+This could happen due to connectivity issue/AuthN-AuthZ/connection was deleted outside meshery/administratively disconnected.
-    Meshery will always try re-connecting on session refresh/periodically (not yet supported).

 >Eg: Prometheus crashed/API token provided at time of registration is revoked.